 To complement the whales, another spectacular sight also occurs for 6 weeks in August/September with the flowering of the most diverse floral kingdom in the world – the fynbos kingdom.
 As temperatures rise, a multitude of fynbos and succulent Karoo species burst into life providing a colour spectacle quite difficult to comprehend.
 From the Cape coastal belt in the south to the northern, usually arid, lands of the north-west, carpets of daisies, Erica’s, pelagoniums etc. can be seen blanketing the rocky terrain.

-For anyone interested in nature, August and September offer a unique opportunity to view these natural phenomena, in addition to Africa’s more common wildlife – contact to us to discuss your 2012 plans.
+For anyone interested in nature, August and September offer a unique opportunity to view these natural phenomena, in addition to Africa’s more common wildlife – Contact Us to discuss your plans.